 Antoni Gaudí: original hipster.

 So there was this guy, Eusebi Güell, who was really rich and wanted some cool stuff built.
-Fast forward the VHS of life – he and Gaudí became best friends, a late 19th century bromance ensued and, indeed, a lot of cool shit was built.
+Fast forward the VHS of life – he and Gaudí became best friends, a late 19th century bromance ensued and, indeed, a lot of cool stuff was built.
 Güell understood the intentions and inspiration behind Gaudí’s designs, something not a lot of other people did.
 He just… got him.

 Construction on Park Güell began in 1900.
 About the same time that: